3kh0/ext-remover/README.md

 2. Then add wifi
 3. Now when it takes you to the enrolling screen or whatever immediately turn off wifi, then wait until it says enterprise enrollment has failed or something like that
-4. There should be 2-3 buttons to use as personal device and enroll manually and try again
+4. There should be 2-3 buttons to use as a personal device and enroll manually and try again
-5. Click use as personal device, then add back wifi and then sign in and boom Unenrollment worked
+5. Click use as a personal device, then add back wifi and then sign in and boom Unenrollment worked

 If it doesn't work then your screwed